axelarnetwork/axelar-core/docs/cli/axelard_tx_bank_send.md

 ## axelard tx bank send

 Send funds from one account to another.
 Note, the'--from' flag is ignored as it is implied from \[from_key_or_address\].
+When using '--dry-run' a key name cannot be used, only a bech32 address.

 ```
 axelard tx bank send [from_key_or_address] [to_address] [amount] [flags]